What is Lymphedema?

 What Causes Lymphedema?

-The most common cause of lymphedema to legs is from infection.
-The second most common cause of lymphedema to the legs is injury.
-Other causes of lymphedema to the legs are from cancer and hereditary conditions.
+Infection is the most common cause of lymphedema to the legs.
+The second most common cause is an injury.
+Additionally, other causes of lymphedema to the legs are from cancer and hereditary conditions.

 What Tests Will I Need?

-You will first need a general health check from your physician regarding medical history and symptoms, along with a physical exam.
-Your physician may also measure your affected limbs.
+You will first need a general health check from your physician regarding medical history and symptoms.
+After that, you will need a physical exam.
+Also, your physician may measure your affected limbs.

-- Lymphangiography, which uses contrast (dye) directly injected into the lymphatic vessels, is now used less frequently
+- Lymphangiography, which uses contrast (dye) directly injected into the lymphatic vessels.
+This is now used less frequently.

 Treatment of Lymphedema

-You can prevent lymphedema even if you know you are at risk.
-Initially, if you have mild lymphedema, you can take measures to prevent it worsening.
+Most importantly, you can prevent lymphedema even if you know you are at risk.
+Initially, if you have mild lymphedema, you can take measures to prevent it from worsening.
 The following precautions can minimize symptoms:

 Clean your affected limb regularly.
-Remember to dry it thoroughly and apply lotion:
+With that said, remember to dry it thoroughly and apply lotion: